Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Variance reduction properties of Algorithm

-More importantly, the zero variance and the IS samples tend to concentrate in the same neighborhoods in all the three cases considered in Figures \ref{fig:Extrp}(A) - \ref{fig:Extrp}(C) as asserted by Proposition \ref{prop:self-similarity}.
-Regardless of the region where the zero-variance distribution concentrates in Figures \ref{fig:Extrp}(A) - \ref{fig:Extrp}(C), the IS transformation $\ZZ = \mv{T}(\XX)$ replicates the concentration in the same neighborhood by implicitly learning from the samples which are not as rare.
-Indeed, the asymptotics (\ref{self-similarity-a}) - (\ref{self-similarity-b}) makes this observation rigorous.
+The zero variance and the IS samples tend to concentrate in the same neighbourhoods in all the three cases considered in Figures \ref{fig:Extrp}(a) - \ref{fig:Extrp}(c) as asserted by Proposition \ref{prop:Self-Structuring}.
+Regardless of the distinctions in the regions where the zero variance distribution concentrates, the blue conditional IS samples replicate the concentration in the same neighbourhood.